 Discovering Fit Kids of Arizona

 Fit Kids of Arizona, part of Northern Arizona Healthcare, helps kids and their families learn about healthier ways to live.
-Today, thousands of kids in the area are learning how to take better care of themselves, eat better and become more physically fit — and they're having a blast.
+Today, kids in the area are learning how to take better care of themselves, eat better and become more physically fit — and they're having a blast.

 Helping kids become healthy and fit early on

 Our program is designed to motivate kids and educate families on developing and maintaining healthy habits.

 Fit Kids Clinical Program: Our clinic team provides one-on-one education and support in making small, healthy changes to last a lifetime.
 Through consistent, flexible appointments with each practitioner, families learn how to improve their health and receive support in making goals for change.
 The clinical program is available at no cost to children with an elevated body mass index, and their families.